 From the ages of thirteen to nineteen, I was so sure I wanted to be a high school teacher.
 Certain, in fact.
 I was so sure, I was doing everything I could to gain as much teaching experience as possible alongside my GCSE, A level and university studies to add to my CV.
 Six years is a really long time to be certain about the career path you intend to pursue – so long, the plan inevitably became like a comfort blanket for me.
 The notion of “knowing” what I wanted to do in the future made the journey there seem a hell of a lot easier.
 When it came to choosing my A levels, I didn’t need to think twice; I knew I loved English, Spanish and Dance, so those subjects I chose.
-I developed a real passion for English Language during my A level studies, I confirmed that’s what I wanted to study at university.
+I developed such a passion for English Language during my A level studies that I decided that’s what I wanted to study at university.
 To become a high school teacher, I knew I had to complete a postgraduate certificate of education (PGCE) upon completion of my bachelor’s.
 Basically, I had my life all figured out.
 Sweet.
 Done.
 Easy.
 Or, so I thought.

 During my second year of university, I started to have my doubts and change my mind as to whether I still wanted to pursue teaching and, honestly, I didn’t know how to handle or respond to my thoughts.
 “I was so sure teaching was the career for me – why am I changing my mind now?”
 “Is it normal to start changing my mind so suddenly?”
 “Is it too late?”
 Because.
 Yes.
 No. They are the short answers to those three questions in consecutive order.
 The long answers?
 One: I was changing my mind then because I had been studying for my degree for almost two years up to that point, and I had learnt so much not only about my course of study, but also about life as a student, essential life skills and friendships to name a few; I continuously found myself inspired by my surroundings and was therefore growing as an individual.
 Two: it was normal to change my mind so suddenly as the plan to become a teacher remained subconsciously in my mind whilst I was letting my surroundings sink in; when the doubts found an opportunity, they hit like a ton of bricks.
 And three: it definitely wasn’t too late to start changing my mind because I still had a whole year to complete my degree, arrange meetings with my academic advisor and conduct some research into my growing interests; and, most shockingly of all, I was only nineteen.
 Of course, I hadn’t realised all this at the time; I was extremely confused and most certainly couldn’t find a solution alone.
 But, before I go on to explain how I approached my thoughts and accepted that I no longer wanted to be a teacher, let’s backtrack a little.
 You’re probably wondering why I was so certain that high school teaching was the career for me from such a young age.
 Here’s the story.